idrach55/MonteCarloOptions/README.md

 Or do not include any arguments to use the default (200 blocks = 204,800 trajectories).

 # C Instructions
-Edit source code to set contract parameters.
+Edit the source code to set contract parameters.
 Then compile with

     gcc -o mc.o montecarlo.c